calvin-mcd/ampersand-ec/README.md

 ## Warning:

+- *DO NOT USE THE CURRENT PRODUCTION FILES!!!* they are out of date!

 - *As the Ampersand case is designed for an MX pcb, the EC pcb requires testing.
 There is no garantuee that it would fit into the case without modifications of at least a few topre housings and perhaps another oring.*

 ## Layout